 If you want to get the most out of Chrome, then it's crucial you keep the browser up-to-date.
 By updating Chrome to its latest version, you not only ensure that you're getting the newest features and UI tweaks, but that crucial security patches keep you protected from malicious attacks.

-Even less tech-savvy people should find the process of updating Chrome to be fairly straightforward.
+The good news is that once a new version is safe to install, even less tech-savvy people should find the process of updating Chrome to be fairly straightforward.
 These simple steps will walk you through updating Chrome on your iPhone, Android smartphone, Windows 10 PC and macOS devices.

 How to Update Google Chrome on Mac and Windows